 Designed with all respirator users in mind, the AccuFIT9000 is an ideal solution for industrial, first responder, and healthcare respirator users who are looking for one product that can address all of their fit testing needs in an affordable way.

-Respirator’s need to be tested annually and if there are any changes in the physical appearance and/or structure of the face.
+Respirator fit must be tested annually, and must be re-tested if there are any changes in the physical appearance and/or structure of the face.

 Learn More About Accutec-IHS Products